jonaromero86/maven-artifacts/README.md

 Required for running this:

-1. Download and install Java 23 (Azul)
+1. Download and install Java 24 (Azul)
+2. Download and install Apache Maven 3.9.11 or later
+3. Download and install Git

 ## Building and Running

-Follow the steps below to build and run Komet on your local machine:
+Follow the steps below to build and run maven-artifacts on your local machine:

 1. Clone the repository from GitHub to your local machine